 The instructor will not approve C/NC requests for this course.
 However, such requests may be approved by the college on a per-semester basis; students are encouraged to check the college policies.
 Students are also encouraged to discuss these options with their academic advisors.
 Special enrollment permissions, e.g., prerequisite waivers, will not be granted without substantial supporting evidence, e.g., sufficient professional experience.

-The remaining time in each class session will be devoted to lab work, where students will work together with their lab partners on a semester-long project.
+Students work together with their lab partners on a semester-long project.

 Homework will be assigned after each chapter read.
-It may include questions at the end of the chapter and/or short coding assignments depending on the material.
+It may include questions at the end of the chapter or short coding assignments depending on the material.
 Each will be assigned in Blackboard along with submission instructions.
 I have designed this course to be self-contained.
 Thus, the only resources you need to answer the questions are contained within the course.
 Searching the web (e.g., Google) for answers is not only unnecessary but also risks academic violations, which can result in course failure.

 Students will work together in assigned groups on a semester-long project.
 The project must incorporate the lessons learned from the week's topic.
 Thus, the project will be done incrementally throughout the semester.
 However, the project will require the following each and every week:

 - A working prototype of the project.
 This can be as simple as a project skeleton.
 Be prepared to "throw away" the prototype each week for the first few weeks as your knowledge of the course progresses.

 - Code hosted on our GitHub Classroom.